connext/documentation/docs/developers/guides/chain-abstraction.md

 - `domainId`: A string representing the destination domain ID.
 - `target`: A string representing the name of the `xReceive` contract on the destination.
 - `swapper`: A string representing which swapper should be used.
 It can be `UniV2`, `UniV3`, or `OneInch`.
-- `params`: An object containing two fields:
+- `params`: An object containing the following fields.
-  - `swapForwarderData`: Contains an object with fields as `toAsset` used to identify the token being swapped on destination domain, `forwardCallData` an encoded data that the xReceive target on the destination domain will use to receive the swapped tokens and `swapData` data that the swapper contract on the destination domain will use to perform the swap.
-E.g

     ```ts
     {